Webb included as FIFA name World Cup referees

-BERNE World Cup final referee Howard Webb is among the 25 named by FIFA on Wednesday for this year's tournament in Brazil.
+BERNE World Cup final referee Howard Webb has been included among the 25 who were named by FIFA on Wednesday for this year's tournament in Brazil.

 The list included nine referees from Europe, five from South America, four from Asia, three each from Africa and CONCACAF and one from Oceania.
 Each referee was selected as a part of a team including two linesmen.